David L. Lopez: Later life

+Legacy

-Lopez constructed many buildings throughout Charleston, including Zion Presbyterian Church, the South Carolina Institute Hall, 141 East Bay Street, and the Farmers and Exchange Bank.
+Lopez constructed numerous significant buildings, including two National Historic Landmarks: KKBE synagogue and the Farmers and Exchange Bank.
+Other buildings he built, including the South Carolina Institute Hall, 141 East Bay Street, the Browning & Leman Department Store, Zion Presbyterian Church, and the Greenville Armory, were destroyed or demolished.
 He used enslaved workers, both as manual laborers and as skilled craftsmen.
+He also trained his sons and nephew in the building trades.

-The Kahal Kadosh Beth Elohim synagogue in Charleston, South Carolina, was constructed by Black people enslaved by Lopez.
-In 2020, a monument was installed with an inscription at the site of the synagogue, to commemorate the forced human labor extracted from Black Africans owned by Lopez in the construction of the site, as well as the cleaning of silver casings used to contain the Torah scroll; In acknowledging the past injustice, Rabbi Stephanie Alexander says "We're being honest and transparent about what has enabled us to come together and has enabled us to come to this space."
+The Kahal Kadosh Beth Elohim synagogue in Charleston was constructed by enslaved people owned by Lopez.
+In 2020, a monument was installed at the site of the synagogue to commemorate the forced human labor of Black Africans in the construction of the site, as well as the cleaning of silver casings used to contain the Torah scroll.
+Rabbi Stephanie Alexander said: "We're being honest and transparent about what has enabled us to come together and has enabled us to come to this space."

 Lopez served as the first president of the Hebrew Orphan Society of Charleston, the oldest continually existing incorporated Jewish charity in the United States.